|In-state Tuition (per semester hour, unless noted)||$331.31|

 Address:7300 University Hills Blvd., Dallas, TX 75241

 Points of Distinction

-- Friendly campus and convenient services help students who transfer from community colleges, other universities and the military, as well as those who need flexible schedules.
+- A friendly and diverse campus and convenient services help students who transfer from community colleges, universities, and the military, as well as those who need flexible schedules.

-- Fixed tuition plan offers four-year degrees for less than $37,000, and 98% of incoming freshmen receive some form of financial aid.
+- Fixed tuition plan offers four-year degrees for less than $37,000, and 98 percent of incoming freshmen receive some form of financial aid.

-- 17:1 student-faculty ratio delivers intimate class sizes and personal attention.
+- A 17:1 student-faculty ratio delivers intimate class sizes and personal attention.

 - The campus is served by DART light rail, making it extremely accessible and directly connected to downtown Dallas.

 - Student body is 85 percent minority and seventy percent first-generation college students.

 - Residence hall opened in 2017 provides on-campus living.